miekg/skydns2/README.md

     4.rails.staging.east.skydns.local.
 3600 IN A    10.0.1.125

 Which conveys the same information and is legal in the DNS.
-To have some control on how the target names look you can register a service with `TargetStrip` set to a none-zero value.
+To have some control on how the target names look you can register a service with `TargetStrip` set to a non-zero value.
 This tells SkyDNS to strip `TargetStrip` labels from the left-side of the generated Target domain name.
 Support `TargetStrip` is 2 for this service, to above response would be: